NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/rsa_token.rst

 +--------------+----------------+--------------+

 RSA tokens provide multi factor authentication (MFA) for NOAA RDHPCS systems.
-With the widespread adaption of smart phones, it is preferred that users install the RSA SecurID app on their device.
+With the widespread adoption of smart phones, it is preferred that users install the RSA SecurID app on their device.
 Hardware fobs are available on request, but expect a several week lead time.